Trump pleads not guilty in federal documents case

 “We’ve got a government that’s out of control,” he said.
 Florida’s Cuban-American community is a substantial Republican voting bloc in the politically competitive state.

-Smith accuses Trump of risking national secrets by taking thousands of sensitive papers with him when he left the White House in January 2021 and storing them in a haphazard manner at his Mar-a-Lago Florida estate and his New Jersey golf club, according to a grand jury indictment released last week.
+Smith accuses Trump of risking national secrets by taking thousands of sensitive papers with him when he left the White House in January 2021 and haphazardly storing them at his Mar-a-Lago Florida estate and his New Jersey golf club, according to a grand jury indictment released last week.

 Photos included in the indictment show boxes of documents stored on a ballroom stage, in a bathroom and strewn across a storage-room floor.